Bachelor of Arts Social Work

 At Friedensau Adventist University special interest is paid to the integration of health science and the legal basis of social work.

 The standard period of study is 6 semesters.
-It can be extended by up to 2 semesters upon application.

 The programme has a modular structure.
 A module consists of several courses which are grouped in a thematic block.
 The modules generally take up one semester or one year of study.
 The certificates of achievement from the individual units are the basis for the module grade, which is awarded as an overall grade.
 Credits are assigned to the successfully completed modules according to the ECTS (European Credit Transfer System).
 The modules and their performance grades are thus recognized throughout Europe, making it easier to change one’s place of study.
 Transfer to an overseas institution is also possible.